France's CMA CGM offers to buy full control of Ceva

-PARIS/ZURICH (Reuters) - French shipping group CMA CGM has offered to buy full control of Swiss transport company Ceva Logistics (CEVAL.S), in which it is already a major shareholder, the companies said on Thursday.
+PARIS/ZURICH, Oct 25 (Reuters) - French shipping group CMA CGM has offered to buy full control of Swiss transport company Ceva Logistics, in which it is already a major shareholder, the companies said on Thursday.

-The plan for a voluntary buyout offer was announced as part of a broader strengthening of an existing partnership between the two companies, with Ceva having rejected a bid earlier this month from Danish freight company DSV (DSV.CO).
+The plan for a voluntary buyout offer was announced as part of a broader strengthening of an existing partnership between the two companies, with Ceva having rejected a bid earlier this month from Danish freight company DSV.

 CMA CGM said there would be a public tender offer, priced at 30 Swiss francs per share in cash, for CEVA shareholders who wished to sell.
 That offer price marks a premium of 33 percent to CEVA’s closing price of 22.50 Swiss francs on Oct.
 24.